 - Applying standard OLS to panel data is called a pooled regression.
 In this case, there's actually nothing special about having the two indices.
-You're doing the same thing you would be doing if you didn't know how to group observations with individuals. - If z_i is unobserved and correlated with β, pooled regression will suffer from omitted variables bias - The z'iα term is known as a fixed effect because is is fixed across t for individual i.
+You're doing the same thing you would be doing if you didn't know how to group observations by individual. - If z_i is unobserved and correlated with x, pooled regression will suffer from omitted variables bias - The $\mathbf{z}i'\alpha$ term is known as a fixed effect because is is fixed across t for individual i.